davidstutz/kohana-red/guide/red/sql-scheme.md

 # SQL Scheme

-Both for the group and the user additional required fields can be added. first_name, last_name are optional and could be replaced by a username.
+Both for the group and the user additional required fields can be added. first_name, last_name and salt are optional.
+If the salt column does not exist user salts will not be used. first_name and last_name could be replaced by a username or similar.
+But note that login is currently only supported with email.

 	-- -----------------------------------------------------
-	-- Table `pl_user_groups`
+	-- Table `user_groups`
 	-- -----------------------------------------------------
-	CREATE  TABLE `pl_user_groups` (
+	CREATE  TABLE `user_groups` (
 	  `id` INT(11) UNSIGNED NOT NULL AUTO_INCREMENT ,
 	  `name` VARCHAR(32) NULL ,
 	  `description` TEXT NULL ,